Lugdunum3D/Lugdunum/doc/guidelines.md

 }
 ```

-It's OK to put case on the same line if it enhances readability.
+It is OK to put a case on the same line if it enhances readability.
 However, all the `case`s should one line long, as to keep consistency among each `switch` statement.

 **Example:**
 ```cpp